Russian forces tighten grip on Kyiv gateway as residents describe growing perils

-The Russians have cut off electricity, gas, and water to the city, the residents claim, which could violate international humanitarian laws that ban destroying objects during wartime that are vital to the survival of civilians.
+The Russians have cut off electricity, gas and water to the city, the residents claim, which could violate international humanitarian laws that ban destroying objects during wartime that are vital to the survival of civilians.

 Russian military also are parking their tanks in residential areas, apparently using civilians as human shields, witnesses said.